Pilgrimage (2017 film): Plot

-In AD 55 Cappadocia, Saint Matthias is dragged in chains by a group of men to be stoned to death.
+In AD 55 Cappadocia, Saint Matthias is stoned to death.
 Before the final stone is thrown, lightning begins to crackle overhead.

 In 1209 Medieval Ireland, French Cistercian monk Frère Geraldus arrives at a remote monastery with a charter from Pope Innocent III, commanding the monks to undertake a pilgrimage to transport their holiest relic to Rome, in the hope that it will aid in the upcoming Fifth Crusade.
-The monks reluctantly agree as legend tells that the relic's holy power will destroy any not pure-hearted enough to possess it.
 A handful of monks set out, including multilingual Brother Ciarán and novice Brother Diarmuid, accompanied by a mute labourer.
 As the group is caught in a rainstorm, the golden reliquary is struck by lightning but shows no damage, further reinforcing the notion of its mystical power.

-A larger caravan of armed men, led by Raymond, sets out escorting the monks to the boat that awaits them in Waterford.
-Raymond, speaking French, tells the mute labourer that some of his men recognise him as a former crusader but not from where; only Brother Ciarán speaks French, and the rest of the monks are left in the dark.
-En route, the caravan finds that a necessary bridge has been burned and its guards slaughtered, and Raymond takes most of the soldiers with him to give chase, leaving the monks with a token guard.
+A caravan of armed men, led by Raymond de Merville, escorts the monks toward the boat awaiting them in Waterford.
+Raymond, speaking French, tells the mute labourer that some of his men recognise him as perhaps a former crusader.
+Only Brother Ciarán speaks French, and the mute does not react to Raymond's words, leaving it in question whether he understands French.

+En route, the caravan finds that a necessary bridge has been burned and its guards slaughtered.
+Raymond takes most of the soldiers with him to give chase, leaving the monks with a token guard.

-The monks continue, but are quickly ambushed by a group of Gaelic warriors, who slaughtered the soldiers and several monks.
-The Mute dives to protect the young Diarmuid, but is stunned by a rock from a sling.
-As the Gaels make off with the cart bearing the reliquary, the Mute regains consciousness, grabs a sword from a fallen soldier, and kills several of the Gaels, including their chieftain; the rest scatter in fear.
-The two surviving monks, Diarmuid and the timid Cathal, are astonished until Geraldus claims the Mute's fierce actions as holy wrath on the Gaels for desecrating the reliquary.
-They choose to follow after the stolen relic, as it is too dangerous to wait for rescue by Raymond's troops.
+The monks continue, but are quickly ambushed by a group of Gaelic warriors, who slaughter the soldiers and several monks.
+The Mute dives to protect young Diarmuid, but is stunned by a rock from a sling.
+As the Gaels make off with the cart bearing the reliquary, the Mute regains consciousness as a chime sounds and kills several of the Gaels, including their chieftain; the rest scatter in fear.
+The two surviving monks, Diarmuid and the timid Cathal, are astonished until Geraldus claims the Mute's fierce actions as holy wrath on the Gaels for desecrating the reliquary and the chime is proof of this miracle.
+They follow after the stolen relic.